San Francisco Bay Area Portraits FAQ

 Q: Where are you located?

-A: My home studio is in the east San Francisco Bay Area - San Leandro near the Oakland border.
+A: My home studio is in the east San Francisco Bay Area.
 It's very close to BART and I can pick people up there easily enough.
+It's also possible to do outdoor work or location work.

 Q: How long is a session?

-A: It takes a while for people to get used to the lights and relax a bit, but once we get to that point it goes pretty fast.
+A: I try to strike a balance between the time necessary to get a great result while being respectful of your time.
+It takes a while for people to get used to the lights and relax a bit, but once we get to that point it goes pretty fast.
 It also takes time before we start shooting to talk about what we're going to do and it can take quite a while to pick your favorite images after so please allow for that.
 You really don't want to be rushing this process so I recommend allowing three hours just in case although two hours is much more typical.
+The good news is that once we're done, we're done - your pictures are all picked and you don't have to come back to review them later.
+Maternity clients in particular appreciate not having to make multiple trips!

 Q: Where would the session take place?